 Did your DNA swab turn up ancestral roots in Italy?
 Were you amazed to learn you’re actually 1/16th Polynesian?
-This year, why not travel to the lands of your cultural heritage and share some pasta or poke with a long-lost cousin?
+Get in touch with your cultural heritage, and share a plate of pasta or poke with a long-lost cousin this Thanksgiving.

 The world is an extraordinary place, but you don’t need to travel beyond US borders to find astounding natural beauty.
-Thanksgiving weekend is a perfect time to slow down your pace and be grateful for river-carved canyons, snowy peaks, unspoiled valleys, and sandy shores.
+The long Thanksgiving weekend is an ideal opportunity to get outside and be grateful for river-carved canyons, snowy peaks, unspoiled valleys, and sandy shores.